Lockheed Martin Compact Fusion Reactor: Design

 A sketch of the plasma geometry and magnetic coils inside an early model of Lockheed Martins' compact fusion reactor.
 This design has since been superseded with a model using only two main cusps.

 CFR plans to achieve high beta (the ratio of plasma pressure to the magnetic pressure) by combining cusp confinement and magnetic mirrors to confine the plasma.
 Cusps are sharply bent magnetic fields.
 Ideally, the plasma forms a sheath along the surface of the cusps and plasma leaks out along the axis and edges of the sharply bent field.
 The plasma lost along the edges recycles back into the cusps.

 CFR uses two mirror sets.
 A pair of ring mirrors is placed inside the cylindrical reactor vessel at either end.
 The other mirror set encircles the reactor cylinder.
 The ring magnets produce a type of magnetic field known as a diamagnetic cusp, in which magnetic forces rapidly change direction and push the nuclei towards the midpoint between the two rings.
 The fields from the external magnets push the nuclei back towards the vessel ends.

-Magnetic field strength is an increasing function of distance from the center.
-This implies that as the plasma pressure causes the plasma to expand, the magnetic field becomes stronger at the plasma edge, increasing containment.

 CFR employs superconducting magnets.
 These allow strong magnetic fields to be created with less energy than conventional magnets.
 The CFR has no net current, which Lockheed claimed eliminates the prime source of plasma instabilities.
 The plasma has a favorable surface-to-volume ratio, which improves confinement.
 The plasma's small volume reduces the energy needed to achieve fusion.

 The project plans to replace the microwave emitters that heat the plasma in their prototypes with neutral beam injection, in which electrically neutral deuterium atoms transfer their energy to the plasma.
 Once initiated, the energy from fusion maintains the necessary temperature for subsequent fusion events.

-The eventual device may reach 21 m in width.
 The company claims that each design iteration is shorter and far lower cost than large-scale projects such as the Joint European Torus, ITER or NIF.

 A 200 MW P_{th} reactor, 18 m long by 7 m in diameter, produces about a 2000 ton reactor, similar in size to an A5W nuclear submarine fission reactor.